SeeedDocument/Seeed-WiKi/docs/Seeeduino_Cloud.md

 * Internet of Things
 * Smart House
 * Learning

-Here is some funny project for your reference.
+Here are some funny projects for your reference.

 |Simple Wi-Fi Messager|Send data to Google Docs|Solar Panel Monitoring System|
 |--------|----------|---------|